ctoruno/WJP-Resources/issues-logbook/HTML/LAC-reports-deploying_issues.md

-# LAC Reports Deploying issues
+# LAC Reports Deploying Issues
 ---

 Cellar-Door is the company in charge of deploying the HMTL files in our website.
 They wanted to keep the LAC country report files in a separate repository from the main website https://worldjusticeproject.org.
 As Ivan Chaquea explained: